About the scheme

 Why the scheme is important

 The scheme encourages health practitioners and their employers to work together to:

 - promptly repay debts arising from incorrect Medicare billing.

-We contact the other party and notify them that they are a potential secondary debtor.
+We will notify the employer that they are a potential secondary debtor.

 Each party can make a submission on whether the debt should be shared, and how it should be split.